brandonapt/contentmanifest-downloader/README.md

 download this repo
 open a command prompt in the same folder as this repo
 run "npm install"
-open the "index.js" file
+open the "download_urdat.js" file
 change around and add your urls, folders, and baseurls
-run "node index" in that command prompt
+run "node download_urdat" in that command prompt

 *todo: make the readme better :3*